enlivenedcooperative/enlivenedcoop-website/_courses/2025_06-morocco.md

 As a cooperative, we are exploring new approaches to make the journeys accessible for as many people as possible while covering the logistical costs involved and honouring the contributions of our faculty, the projects hosting us and the team.
 To support this, we have adopted a sliding scale model - inviting you to choose a fee that reflects your life possibilities.

-**The suggested contribution for this yatra is based on a sliding scale from USD 2000 to USD 3000.**
+**The suggested contribution for this yatra is based on a sliding scale from EUR 1600 to EUR 2500.**

 Consider contributing MORE on the scale if you: